TOP ＞ About Us ＞ Leadership ＞ Managing Directors

 He graduated from Ritsumeikan University, College of Law.

 He graduated from Keio University, School of Economics, and holds an MBA from University of Leicester and an MS in Finance from the Lancaster University.
+He also completed AMP in

 Prior to joining IGPI as a founding member, Hisataka Kodama worked for PricewaterhouseCoopers in Tokyo and in London, where he focused on business recovery and M&A advisory services.
 He left IGPI to be involved in establishing Nuclear Damage Compensation Facilitation Corporation (NDF), where he was responsible for special business plan development and its progress monitoring.